club logo

 Notes

 Events use urban streets and paths, with the occasional stretch of open space or canal towpath.
-A headlight or torch is often useful, particularly for the longer courses, but it doesn't need to be particularly powerful - enough to see your footing and read the map.
+A headlight or torch is often useful, but it doesn't need to be particularly powerful - enough to see your footing and read the map.

 Participants are responsible for their own safety and take part at their own risk.
 Courses may cross main roads and some reflective clothing is advisable.